pmem/pmdk/doc/libpmemset/pmemset_source_from_file.3.md

 describing the data source and sets a path to the file in it.
 The argument *flags* specifies the file opening disposition.
-By default (*flags* set to 0) function operates on existing file, but in case when a new file should be created additional flags needs to be specified:
+By default (*flags* set to 0) function operates on existing file, but in case when a new file should be created additional *flags* needs to be specified:

-**PMEMSET_SOURCE_FILE_IF_NEEDED** - a new file will be created only if the specified file does not already exist,
+**PMEMSET_SOURCE_FILE_CREATE_IF_NEEDED** - a new file will be created only if the specified file does not already exist,

  **PMEMSET_SOURCE_FILE_CREATE_ALWAYS** - always a new file will be created.
 If the specified file exists, the file will be overwritten.